Skip to main content

 2. Create Campaigns

-The next step of the local PPC campaign on Google Adwords is the campaign set up phase.
+The next step of the local PPC campaign on Google Ads is the campaign set up phase.
 It is extremely important that the correct settings and targeting parameters are selected at the campaign level otherwise you will waste your ad budget, and target customers in the wrong location.
 Head over to http://adwords.google.com and sign in using your Google Account – set one up if you don’t have one.

 For a local business, there are generally two types of people looking for your business: